New Stride Thoroughbred Adoption Society’s first annual

-Vancouver, BC, June 20, 2014 – The New Stride Thoroughbred Adoption Society is pleased to announce the finalists for the 100-Day Trainer Challenge.
-Four trainers and four horses have been selected.
+Vancouver, BC, October 13, 2014 – New Stride Thoroughbred Adoption Society is pleased to announce the results of the first annual 100-Day Trainer Challenge.

-New Stride’s 100-Day Trainer Challenge will showcase four Thoroughbred ex-racehorses as they transition into new careers.
-New Stride will promote their journey throughout the 100-days and educate the public on the athleticism and intelligence of the breed as well as their suitability as a sport horse and useful riding horse.
-The Challenge will culminate with a Thoroughbred Showcase at Thunderbird Show Park on October 4, 2014.
-The end goal is placement of the five horses into permanent homes through a private sale.
+New Stride’s 100-Day Trainer Challenge showcased five Thoroughbred ex-racehorses as they transitioned into new careers.
+New Stride promoted their journey throughout the 100-days and educated the public on the athleticism and intelligence of the breed as well as their suitability as a sport horse and useful riding horse.
+The Challenge culminated with a Thoroughbred Showcase at Thunderbird Show Park on October 4, 2014.
+The end goal is placement of the five horses into permanent homes through private sale.

 “Thoroughbreds are such an incredibly versatile breed,” said Bill Randall, President of New Stride Thoroughbred Adoption Society.
-“Our Challenge will show the public what these horses are capable of doing, ultimately promoting ownership of Thoroughbreds and helping to transition more horses into new careers.”
+“Our Challenge showed the public what these horses are capable of doing, ultimately promoting ownership of Thoroughbreds and helping to transition more horses into new careers.”

 Estelle Baker, Vancouver, BC – Estelle has been riding and competing for 20 years.
 She has competed to NZ Level 3 Dressage, show jumping, training level eventing, and has hunted full-wire.
 Estelle works with young horses and focuses on making them fun all-rounders before focusing on a specific discipline.

 Alicia Harper, Mission, BC – Alicia owns a training facility in Mission where she teaches Hunter/Jumper, Dressage, and Western.
 Alicia has over 20 years of riding experience in many disciplines.
 Alicia is a certified Equine Canada Competition Coach and has sat on the Board of Horse Council BC.